Complexity of Fermionic Dissipative Interactions and Applications to Quantum Computing: Discussion

+Along the same lines, one can quantify a different resource for nonclassicality, such as a suitable measure of entanglement for open fermionic systems.
+Efficient sampling from the full output distribution in arbitrary bases can allow for efficient computation of certain measures of entanglement such as R\'enyi entropies \cite{Brydges2019}.
+Relatedly, Ref.\,\cite{Alba2020} has studied the logarithmic negativity for free fermions with gain/loss Lindblad terms.

 Further, one may also consider how the complexity of simulating dynamics under quadratic Lindbladians changes with time.
-Since the system starts off in a Fock state that is easy to sample from, and dynamics under quadratic Hamiltonians with quadratic Lindbladians can generate states that are hard to sample from, one can see a dynamical transition in sampling complexity \cite{PhysRevLett.121.030501,Maskara2019}.
-This gives rise to interesting questions in Lieb-Robinson-like bounds for the time-evolution of free particles in the presence of noise.
-The study of worst-to-average-case equivalence in complexity, which seeks to understand the complexity of typical instances as opposed to worst-case instances, is also an exciting direction \cite{Bouland2019,Movassagh2019}.
-It is an open question whether the Cayley path technique of Ref.\,\cite{Movassagh2019} can be adapted to argue for average-case hardness of dissipative fermionic dynamics.
+Since the system starts off in a Fock state that is easy to sample from, and dynamics under quadratic Hamiltonians with quadratic Lindblad jump operators can generate states that are hard to sample from, one can see a dynamical transition in sampling complexity \cite{PhysRevLett.121.030501,Maskara2019}.
+It is worthwhile to investigate whether these transitions are sharp or coarse (as defined in Ref.\,\cite{Maskara2019}) since this can identify what ``universality class'' free fermions with noise belong to.
+Techniques such as Lieb-Robinson-like bounds for the evolution of free particles with dissipation \cite{Poulin2010,Barthel2012} would be relevant here.

+Another exciting direction is the study of worst-to-average-case equivalence in complexity, which seeks to understand the complexity of typical instances as opposed to worst-case instances \cite{Bouland2019,Movassagh2019,Bouland2021}.
+It would be interesting to see if the Cayley path technique of Ref.\,\cite{Movassagh2019} can be adapted to argue for average-case hardness of dissipative fermionic dynamics.